Advisory Bodies, Provost’s Statement on the Role of

 - Appointments to academic positions are made by the President or delegate on the recommendation of a duly constituted committee of members of the University under the Policy and Procedures on Academic Appointments.
 Procedures for appointments to Named Chairs are also governed by the Provost’s Guidelines for the Selection and Approval of Named Chair Appointments, and by any additional divisional procedures approved under those Guidelines.

 Where appointment to any academic office, position, or function in the University is made after consultation with an advisory body containing external members, such a body must have a majority of University of Toronto members.
 Appointment procedures must be consistent with University policies, and consultation shall respect the fundamental principles of academic freedom and integrity.
 In no case shall a donor select or have a veto over any appointment.
+The University will not allow any external input, including from donors or alumni, to influence any University hiring decisions, unless this input is part of the established hiring process.
+Any staff member or representative of the University who receives an inquiry related to any active University hiring process from sources external to the University’s established hiring processes, including alumni, donors and external organizations, will respond that recruiting processes are confidential, and that no information about the search can be shared.

 - Participation by donors or their representatives in the selection of candidates for student awards shall be governed by the Policy on Student Awards, which vests the final choice of recipients in hands of the awarding body of the University designated by the Governing Council.